shahab-sarmashghi/Skmer/README.md

 <br/>

-Workflow for computing _k-mer_-based trees with branch support.
+Workflow for computing _k-mer_-based trees with branch support
 -----

 ### 1. To get Skmer distance matrices